VOLVO -`07 VN 780

-To pass the MVI I had have a new universal on the steering column and a new torque rod on the rear axle, plus all new shocks on the steering axle.
+To pass the MVI I had to have a new universal on the steering column and a new torque rod on the rear axle, plus all new shocks on the steering axle.
 While they had the steering apart I had them straighten the steering wheel.
-The corrected it about half of what it was so now it would drive with the wheel only slightly to the left when going straight ahead.
+They corrected it to about half of what it was so now it would drive with the wheel only slightly to the left when going straight ahead.

 January - The XY shifter on the transmission wouldn't work and they replaced the entire top of the transmission, Not Volvo, but Eaton's covered that under warranty.

 February - One of the batteries that had been replace in November crapped out and left me stranded in the middle of nowhere at 20 below.

 March - I parked the damn thing.
 And put it up for sale again.